 The following table shows which Regents Examinations will be credited for the corresponding GED subject tests:

-If you wish to use Regents Exams passing scores in place of a TASC subject test, you must complete an application called “Attachment R”.
+If you wish to use Regents Exams passing scores in place of a GED subject test, you must complete an application called “Attachment R”.
 You send this application to the high school where you took the Regents exams.
 The high school provides the transcripts and passing scores to the NY State Education Department (NYSED).
 This process takes 6-8 weeks.
 Here are the steps as outlined by the New York State Education Department: